-Parties have a right to access available supportive measures both on and off campus.
-These supportive measures include but are not limited to no contact orders, providing counseling and/or medical services, transportation assistance, academic support, adjustments in the living arrangements, providing a campus escort, academic or work schedule and assignment modifications, safety planning, referral to campus and community support resources.
-These services are available whether or not a college investigation and resolution by hearing or informal process is deemed warranted and pursued; and will be non-punitive in nature and administered in a manner that does not unreasonably burden either party.
+These supportive measures include but are not limited to no contact orders, providing counseling and/or medical services, transportation assistance, academic support, living arrangement adjustments, providing a campus escort, academic or work schedule and assignment modifications, safety planning, referral to campus and community support resources.
+These services are available whether a college investigation and resolution by hearing or informal process is deemed warranted and pursued.